 Ross Tipograph is a wunderkind of immersive theater.
-He’s a writer, director, and producer for the team behind the McKittrick Hotel and Sleep No More in New York, and he founded 8Players, an experiential production company in which strangers are brought together through a social experience that’s surreal, funny, and spellbinding.
-He has created activations for Giant Spoon (producers of SXSW Westworld), Tool (producers of the Mrs. Maisel NYC popup), and works with film studios on creating what’s next.
+He’s a writer, director, and producer for Rmrkbl (led by a producer of Sleep No More), and he founded 8Players, an experiential production company in which strangers are brought together through a social experience that’s surreal, funny, and spellbinding.
+He has created activations for Giant Spoon (producers of SXSW Westworld) and works with film studios on creating what’s next.

 When he’s not writing, producing theatrical experiences, or helping make award-winning films, the Brooklynite can be found in New York’s movie theaters, indulging his “addiction to seeing very limited, unintentionally odd art-house movies right before they leave theaters, just for the experience,” because “catching these hard-to-find throwaways feels a little like magic.”